Sacred Medicine Support Specialist

 Plant medicine is not a tool—it is a living ally, a lineage, a sacred conversation.
-For nearly a decade, I have dedicated myself to walking the path of right relation with these medicines, undergoing extended diets and ceremonies that required respect, discipline, and surrender.
+For nearly a decade, I have dedicated myself to walking the path of right relation with these medicines, undergoing extended dietas and ceremonies that required respect, discipline, and surrender.

-As a facilitator and integration specialist, I offer grounded, heartfelt support to those navigating plant medicine journeys and master plant dietas.
+I offer grounded, heartfelt support to those navigating plant medicine journeys and master plant dietas.
 I help you prepare, hold space during ceremony, and weave the often subtle teachings from other worlds into your daily life with care and intention.

 My work is informed by a deep understanding of the spiritual, energetic, and ancestral dimensions of plant medicine, combined with a commitment to practical healing and integration.